Preserve, Then Resolve: Many-to-Many Association and Robust Estimation with General-Purpose Visual Features

-\textbf{Paper Organization.} The remainder of this paper is structured as follows.
-Section~\ref{section::theory} formulates general parameter estimation under m-to-m association and reviews the MCM mechanism.
-Section~\ref{section::ML formulation} presents our ML formulation, provides novel interpretations for MCM, derives and illustrates our robust mechanism HCM.
-Section~\ref{section::zero_shot_method} details a zero-shot pipeline that deploys DINO features in image matching with m-to-m association and HCM.
+\textbf{Paper Organization.} Section~\ref{section::theory} formulates parameter estimation under m-to-m association and reviews the MCM mechanism.
+Section~\ref{section::ML formulation} presents our probabilistic formulation, provides novel interpretations for MCM and derives our robust HCM mechanism.
+Section~\ref{section::ransac_algorithms} presents our two-stage LO-RANSAC algorithm.
+Section~\ref{section::zero_shot_method} details how our zero-shot pipeline turns DINOv3 features into m-to-m associations.
 Experimental settings and a comprehensive discussion of results are provided in Section~\ref{sec::experiments}.
-At last, we discuss future directions and conclude this paper.
+At last, we discuss limitations and future directions in Section~\ref{section::conclusion}.